PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Analysing Relationships between Variables.md

 ## Preparation for next datalab:
-- Datalab Preparation 1 from yesterday
+- Datalab Preparation 1 from yesterday;
-- Datalab Preparation 1 & 2 of today finished.
+- Datalab Preparation 2 & 3 of today.

 Tomorrow we're going to cover writing a discussion section for our conference dashboard!